Last orders called at Gwent pub for ‘flagrant disregard’ of coronavirus rules

-A GWENT pub has been closed down for a “flagrant disregard of the law” after it was caught by police serving alcohol and food several times during the coronavirus lockdown.
+A GWENT pub is to be closed down for a “flagrant disregard of the law” after it was caught by police serving alcohol and food several times during the coronavirus lockdown.

 Cwmbran’s Castell-y-Bwch was found to have persistently breached Covid-19 regulations while pubs and bars across Wales were not allowed to open.